 Filled with beta-carotene, fiber, folate, niacin, potassium, and vitamins A, B-6, and C, this sweet melon is a nutritional powerhouse for your pup.
 Don’t forget to remove the seeds and rind, as they can both cause stomach and digestive issues.

+If you’re wondering, “can dogs have carrots?” the answer is yes.
 Carrots are rich in nutrients like fiber and the antioxidant beta-carotene, which may help protect against certain diseases.
 One study of transitional cell carcinoma in Scottish Terriers—a urinary bladder cancer prevalent in the breed—found that certain leafy green vegetables and yellow-orange vegetables (like carrots!) may slow the development of or prevent occurrence of the disease.

 The texture of carrots may also help remove film from the surface of teeth and do a small part in helping prevent the buildup of plaque (be sure you’re still brushing though!)

 This crunchy treat contains vitamins A, B, and C, which can help boost your dog’s immune system and overall health.